GMFranceschini/dataprivacy_bisulfite/README.md

 ## BAMboozle.py: de-identification of sequencing reads

 **BAMboozle.py** is a tool that can remove genetic variation from sequencing reads stored in BAM file format to protect the privacy and genetic information of donor individuals.

-WARNING: this is a modified work in progress version to specifically deal with bisulfite converted data.
-See the original repo for applications to RNA-seq and ATAC-seq.
+WARNING: this is a modified version to specifically deal with bisulfite converted data aligned with `bismark`.
+See the original repo for applications to RNA-seq and ATAC-seq (https://github.com/sandberg-lab/dataprivacy).

 ## Installation